Daniel Coughlin: Life and early priesthood

 Coughlin was born November 8, 1934, in Illinois.

-The son of Dan and Lucille Coughlin, he was raised on the North side of Chicago and graduated from St. Mary of the Lake Seminary in Mundelein, Illinois, with a degree in Theology.
-Coughlin was ordained for the Roman Catholic Archdiocese of Chicago on May 3, 1960.
+The son of Dan and Lucille Coughlin, he was raised on the North side of Chicago and graduated from Saint Mary of the Lake Seminary in Mundelein, Illinois, with a degree in Theology.
+Coughlin was ordained for the Archdiocese of Chicago on May 3, 1960.
 In 1968 he received a degree in Pastoral Studies from Loyola University, Chicago.

 From 1985 to 1990 Coughlin was pastor at St. Francis Xavier Parish in La Grange, Illinois.
 He then became Director of the Cardinal Stritch Retreat House in Mundelein, Illinois.
 In 1995 he began working as Vicar for Priests of the Archdiocese of Chicago under Joseph Bernardin and later Francis George.
 His work both at the retreat house and in his role as Vicar for Priests—a position that included offering pastoral care to priests, including those involved in sexual abuse cases—would later lead to accusations of impropriety (that he was somehow involved with the overall problem of covering up sex crimes within the Catholic Church) later in his career.

 Coughlin's role was, in his words, a "pastor for priests," helping priests "comply with whatever protocols the archdiocese mandated," rather than making decisions about how accused priests should be managed.
 The Catholic League for Religious and Civil Rights called any allegations of wrongdoing on Coughlin's part a "witch hunt."
 Coughlin held the position of Vicar for Priests until he was sworn in as House Chaplain.

 During the mid-1980s, during a sabbatical from his work in Illinois, he lived and worked with Trappist monks in Kentucky's Gethsemani Abbey, and worked in India with Calcutta's Missionaries of Charity.
 He has also served on numerous national and international committees focusing on the subjects of spirituality and renewal in prayer, and served as a scholar-in-residence at the North American College in Rome.
 He is also a contributor to "The Spiritual Renewal of the American Priesthood," a publication of the National Conference of Catholic Bishops.